mstksg/inCode/copy/entries/five-point-haskell-1.md

 Now as long as momentum and impulse are provided in the correct types at API boundaries, no mix-up will happen.
 No need to send 300 million dollars down the drain!
-Libraries will just need to provide a unified `Momenum` or `Impulse` type, and everything will work out.
+Libraries will just need to provide a unified `Momentum` or `Impulse` type, and everything will work out.

 ### The Billion-Dollar Mistake